mosryx/phasma/secondary-evidence.md

 The Banshee's ability to roam to its target's location does *not* leave an EMF reading, and **cannot** produce this effect.

 The **Phantom** has an ability where it will choose a random player and travel to their location, creating an EMF Level 2 reading where it started its walk.

+The **Twins** has a "real" twin and a "decoy" which have an interaction range of 3 meters and 16 meters respectively.
+While the "real" twin behaves normally, the "decoy" does not set off motion sensors and leaves no evidence except EMF reading (can be as high as EMF 5).

 ## Strange sounds on spirit box/parabolic mic